-To apply, access UCSC's online application system and open the link to the Program in Biomedical Science and Engineering and select the MCD Track.
+To apply, access UCSC's online application system, start a new application, scroll down to the MCD track under the Program in Biomedical Science and Engineering, and select the "PhD" program link.

 Master's Program: The MCD department also accepts applications from students interested in obtaining a Masters degree.
 This is typically a two year program carried out under the guidance of a faculty advisor.
 Students interested in a Masters degree are encouraged to directly contact faculty members with whom they would like to work before applying, although this is not required.
-To apply, access the online application system, open the link to the Department of Molecular, Cell and Developmental Biology, and indicate interest in the Masters program.
+To apply, access the online application system, start a new application, scroll down to the Department of Molecular, Cell and Developmental Biology, and select the "MA" program link.

 SUPPORT FOR GRADUATE STUDIES